-Diagram 24 An example of a shower room incorporating a corner WC for individual use
+Diagram 25 An example of a bathroom incorporating a corner WC

-- (c) the floor of a bathroom is slip resistant when dry or when wet; - (d) the bath is provided with a transfer seat, 400mm deep and equal to the width of the bath; - (e) doors are preferably outward opening and are fitted with a horizontal closing bar fixed to the inside face; - (f) an emergency assistance pull-cord complying with 4.30(e) is easily identifiable and reachable from the bath or from the floor; - (g) an emergency assistance alarm system complying with 5.4(h) is provided.
+- c. the floor of a bathroom is slip resistant when dry or when wet; - d. the bath is provided with a transfer seat, 400mm deep and equal to the width of the bath; - e. doors are preferably outward opening and are fitted with a horizontal closing bar fixed to the inside face; - f. an emergency assistance pull-cord complying with 4.30(e) is easily identifiable and reachable from the bath or from the floor; - g. an emergency assistance alarm system complying with 5.4(h) is provided.